giraffe-fsharp/Giraffe/DOCUMENTATION.md

     ]
 ```

-The `routeBind<'T>` http handler can also contain valid `Regex` code to match a variety of different routes.
+The `routeBind<'T>` http handler from the `Giraffe.Routing` module can also contain valid `Regex` code to match a variety of different routes.

 For example by definition (according to the spec) a route with a trailing slash **is not** the same as the equivalent route without a trailing slash.
 Therefore it is perfectly valid if a web server doesn't serve (or serves a different response) for the following two routes: